Murtazahussan/volcanobot_sim/README.md

 # 3D Simulated model of volcanobot

 The volcanobot was modelled in Fusion360 and converted to URDF using fusion2urdf.
-Gazebo Pluggins for skid_steering_drive ,Odometry and both horizontal and vertical lidar were added to the urdf and tested in a custom made simulation environment/world in Gazebo.The given is the simulated model on Rviz with horizontal and vertical lidar.
+Gazebo Pluggins for skid_steering_drive ,Odometry and both horizontal and vertical lidar were added to the urdf and tested in a custom made simulation environment/world in Gazebo.
+The given is the simulated model on Rviz with horizontal and vertical lidar.
 The model can be seen by given following command with all transformations ok status:

 (.) roslaunch volcanobot_sim_description display.launch